liamsmith3194/rock-paper-scissors/README.md

 -   My Mentor for answering my questions throughout.

--   Slack users for constructive feedback and suggestions for improvement.
+-   Slack users for constructive feedback, suggestions for improvement and video calls.